5 Virtual Meeting Tips for Remote and Hybrid Leaders

 Consider who absolutely needs to be involved in the discussion and invite them to the meeting.
 If there is no need for discussion in the first place, then the goal of the meeting could most likely be achieved via email – which is another key point of consideration in maximizing productivity.

-Tip 2: Set expectations ahead of time
+Tip 2: Set Expectations Ahead of Time

 Keeping the meeting on track and concise is essential, as research shows long video calls can drain fatigue.
 Sending an agenda ahead of time can help accomplish this by ensuring everyone knows what to expect and what will be discussed.
 Attendees can then add any items as needed and can also prepare talking points to align with the agenda.
 This helps make the most of everyone’s time during the call.